 Carp were first introduced to the lake shortly after, the first of which came from a farm in the Cotswolds owned by Tim Farnsworth.
 The former President and Chairman of Watford Piscators, John Castle, was personally responsible for the first stocking of the lake.

 For much of its history the lake, then called Rousebarn Lake, was sublet to Watford Piscators, finishing in 2012.
 The lake was then left unfished for 4 years whilst a restoration project took place.
 A car park was built, new swims created, a path built around the lake, a charcoal filter installed, the lake cleared of leaf fall and siltexed, a clubhouse built and the overall water qualify significantly improved.
 The best new stock from AE Fisheries and VS Fisheries have been added to complement the existing old English carp, some of which are more than 40 years old.

 Today the lake is home to Watford Angling Coaches (http://www.watfordanglingcoaches.co.uk/) as well as being offered as a private lake for hire.

-Because the venue has not been fished for 4 years it is not known precisely what mysteries the lake contains.
-But the lake does have around 80 head of carp with known weights of:
+Because the venue was unfished for four years, it is still providing surprises.
+But the lake does have a known stock of around 80 head of carp with weights of: